One thing most* organising books tend to brush over is this – the less you have the easier it is to be organised.

 Now that I have much less stuff I find it so much easier to find things because everything has a home.
 And it’s easier to put things away because the cupboards are half empty and there is lots of space.

-Of course getting rid of the stuff is not easy, which is why the organising books tend to give it a cursory glance.
+But getting rid of the stuff is not easy, which is why I think many organising books tend to give it a cursory glance.

 It took me about six months of concerted culling, selling and recycling and it was hard work!
 The only reason I managed to get there is we were moving overseas so the stuff had to go!
 Paying thousands of dollars for storage was a powerful motivator.